 Well … a lot.
 But one that comes across our desks far too often is: “I didn’t realize you need to file a UCC financing statement to perfect an outright sale of accounts receivable.”
 So as to not bury the lede: you should always file a UCC financing statement to perfect the sale of accounts.
 Now there is an narrow exception and maybe in a particular transaction there may be an eyes-wide-open reason that someone would choose not to file, but Article 9 of the UCC is clear.
 So clear in fact that official comment 4 to UCC 9-309 simply says: “Any person who regularly takes assignments of any debtor’s accounts or payment intangibles should file.”
-I generally recommend staying on-sides with a statue’s drafters.
+I generally recommend staying on-sides with a statute’s drafters.

 “Why is this the result?”, you may ask, particularly in connection a whole-receivables true sale or a factoring structured as a true sale.
 Simple, with respect to perfection and priority, Article 9 treats the sale of “accounts” (and “payment intangibles”) under the same set of rules as would apply to a secured financing involving those types of financial assets.
 See, for some color, UCC 9-201(37), UCC 9-109(a)(3), official comments 4 and 5 to UCC 9-109 and official comments 2 through 4 to UCC 9-318.
 All of which serve to reinforce that under the Article 9, the sale of accounts is a “security interest”, the seller is a “debtor“ and the buyer is a “secured party”.
 In other (less lawyerly) words, perfect the sale of accounts under Article 9 or suffer.